 - Bok Choi

-Beans typically do not like cold weather, but I found a variety that produces in 40 days, so it should work in theory.
-I would have liked to try broccoli, but I couldn’t find a variety with a short enough maturity date that was available in stores when I needed it.
+Beans typically do not like cold weather, but you can find varieties that produce in 40 days, so those should work in theory.
+I would like to try broccoli, as well, but I haven’t found a variety with a short enough maturity date available in stores when I’ve needed it.

 What Do You Do When it Freezes?

-Where I live in zone 3, it’s important to start watching the weather forecast starting the last week of August, and check it every single day.
+Where I live in Zone 3, it’s important to start watching the weather forecast starting the last week of August and to continually check it every single day.
 Whenever there is a risk of frost overnight, I cover my vegetables with old sheets.

-You don’t have to worry about them getting crushed, and the sheets should be sufficient until the first hard frost, or when the temperature dips to around -5 Celsius.
-Kale usually survives until frosts of around -8 to -10 in my experience, but everything else will die or require more intense protection.
+You don’t have to worry about them getting crushed, and the sheets should be sufficient until the first hard frost, or when the temperature dips to around -5ºC/23ºF.
+Kale usually survives until frosts of around -8ºC to -10ºC in my experience, but everything else will die or require more intense protection.